llm-for-zotero: A Research Agent System for your Zotero Library

 Agent Mode is disabled by default.
 Enable it in Preferences, then toggle Agent (beta) in the context bar.

-These tools let the agent explore your library and the scholarly web without modifying anything.
+These tools let the agent explore your library, PDFs, attachments, and scholarly sources without modifying anything.

 Tool Description

-read_library Read structured item state: metadata, notes, annotations, attachments (all types), and collection membership
+read_library Read structured item state for one or more items: metadata, notes, annotations, attachments, and collection membership

 All write tools require human confirmation before changes take effect.